 We expect Samsung and its carrier partners to push out bug fixes to address Nougat issues but these updates can, and probably will, be sporadic.

-The good news is that Samsung’s already rolling out stability patches to the Galaxy S8, Galaxy S8+, Galaxy S7, and Galaxy S7 Edge, Galaxy S6, Galaxy S6+, Galaxy Note 5, and others.
+The good news is that Samsung and its carrier partners are rolling out stability patches to the Galaxy S8, Galaxy S8+, Galaxy S7, Galaxy S7 Edge, Galaxy S6, Galaxy S6+, Galaxy Note 5, and others.